 You can rent surfboards from one of the many surf shacks located down on the beach which cost 150 MXN per hour.
 There are shortboards, longboards, foamies, and bodyboards available to rent upon arriving at Playa Carrizalillo.

-For beginner surfers, you can book in surf lessons with one of the locals down at Playa Carrizalillo which costs around 500 MXN for 2-hours, including the surfboard.
+For beginner surfers, you can book surf lessons at Playa Carrizalillo with an experienced surf coach.

-Carrizalillo Beach – What to do in Puerto Escondido
+Carrizalillo Surf – What to do in Puerto Escondido

 Playa Bacocho is hands-down my favorite beach in Puerto Escondido!
 Featuring an almost endless strip of glistening white sands and blueish-green waters making it the longest and one of the most idyllic Puerto Escondido beaches!